DerThorsten/cpp_cookiecutter/{{cookiecutter.github_project_name}}/docs/source/index.rst

 {% if cookiecutter.open_source_license != 'Not open source' -%}
 Licensing
 ---------
-This software is licensed under the {{cookiecutter.license}} license.
-See the LICENSE file for details.
+This software is licensed under the {{cookiecutter.open_source_license}} license.
+See the LICENSE.txt file for details.
 {% endif %}